 The performance of DBTR is evaluated with several boundaries generated using mathematical functions and real data traces from sensors.
 The boundaries in Figure 5 having different spatial variations are used as a representative set to evaluate DBTR.
 For example, the boundaries in Figure 5(a) and 5(b) are smooth while that in 5(c) is non-smooth.
-In addition, we also use a boundary (Figure 5(d)) obtained based on a real oil-slick4.
+In addition, we also use a boundary (Figure 5(d)) obtained based on a real oil-slick2.
 The boundary Smooth 1 is used as the default boundary in all experiments unless specified otherwise.
 Dynamic boundaries are generated using a constant mean velocity model.
 Assuming a continuous boundary consists of several discrete points, at every time instant, each of the boundary points is displaced by a finite distance based on the model.
+We consider two scenarios: (i) all points on the boundary move with the same velocity and (ii) different points move with different velocities.